akcplanet/microservice-sample/README.md

-Then build the docker container images.
+Then build the docker container images development.

 ```
 $ cd microservice-sampler